transformationflow/transformationflow.github.io/docs/utils-json.md

 Takes an array of JSON objects or array strings as an input and outputs the schema as a JSON string.

 ### `json.flatten_object`
-Takes a JSON string as an input and
+Takes a JSON string as an input and flattens all nodes into a single column.